Skip to content

 Who Should Use This Guide?

-• Non-Developers: Should NOT use this guide.
-Rather, such users should use the document here to gather the required files (Excel, branding, images, etc.) and create a GitHub Issue requesting an OCA Bundle be created.
+• Non-Developers should NOT use this guide.
+Use the OCA Bundle Creation document to gather files and create a GitHub Issue instead.

-• The maintainers of the Aries OCA Bundles repository, and other developers comfortable with Git, Rust, jq, and bash can follow the instructions below to create an OCA Bundle PR.
+• Developers and maintainers comfortable with Git and bash can follow this guide to create an OCA Bundle PR.

 For questions or assistance, raise an issue on GitHub and we'll try to help.